theticarcher38/LawsForPaws/README.md

 ## Run the app

-To run the program for testing purposes you will need to run the following command to clone the repository
+To run the program for testing purposes you will need to run the following command in your command line to clone the repository

 ```bash
 git clone https://github.com/theticarcher38/LawsForPaws.git